F6-Security/pyxdr/README.md

 ### API Key

-In order to perform any queries via the API, you will need to get the API token for your F.A.C.C.T.
-XDR user.
+In order to perform any queries via the API, you will need to get the API token for your F6 XDR user.
-1. Open F.A.C.C.T.
-XDR web interface.
+1. Open F6 XDR web interface.
 2. Navigate to "Profile" and click "Generate Auth Token".
 3. Copy this token.
 This is your API Key.